TuomasJalonen/motor-fault-icit2024/README.md

 -   Part 3: https://data.mendeley.com/datasets/j8d8pfkvj2/7
 ### Results\KAIST Processed
 -   This folder holds the output of the MATLAB script *Main_preprocessing.m*; the preprocessed vibration segments for each SNR level and fault class.
-### Results\Computational Complexity
--   It contains the output of the MATLAB script *Demo_3_computational_complexity.m*; the complexity analysis results for the proposed model.
-### Results\Performance
--   This folder contains the performance results of the proposed model for each cross-validation fold

 ## MATLAB Scripts
 The repository contains the following MATLAB scripts within its directory: